CubeAPM

 Example: How CubeAPM Handles Security Monitoring

 CubeAPM enhances observability by integrating basic security monitoring, transforming logs, traces, metrics, and events into actionable signals that highlight unusual or potentially risky behavior.
-Instead of flooding teams with false positives, it’s smart sampling and correlation engine reduces noise and surfaces anomalies such as repeated failed logins, suspicious API traffic, or latency spikes that may suggest abuse or intrusion.
+Its smart sampling and correlation engine reduces noise and surfaces anomalies such as repeated failed logins, suspicious API traffic, or latency spikes that may suggest abuse or intrusion.

 Why Teams Choose Different Security Monitoring Tools